pingcap/tidb-operator/docs/local-dind-tutorial.md

 $ manifests/local-dind/dind-cluster-v1.10.sh up
 ```

-> **Note:** If the cluster fails to pull Docker images during the startup due to the firewall, you can set environment `KUBE_REPO_PREFIX` to `uhub.ucloud.cn/pingcap` before running script `dind-cluster-v1.10.sh` like this (the Docker images used are pulled from [UCloud Docker Registry](https://docs.ucloud.cn/compute/uhub/index)):
+> **Note:** If the cluster fails to pull Docker images during the startup due to the firewall, you can set the environment variable `KUBE_REPO_PREFIX` to `uhub.ucloud.cn/pingcap` before running the script `dind-cluster-v1.10.sh` as follows (the Docker images used are pulled from [UCloud Docker Registry](https://docs.ucloud.cn/compute/uhub/index)):

 ```
 $ KUBE_REPO_PREFIX=uhub.ucloud.cn/pingcap manifests/local-dind/dind-cluster-v1.10.sh up